WatipasoChirambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. Unique words
 script that takes a list of words as input and prints only words that appear exactly once.

+15. Find word
+displaying lines containing the pattern "root" from the file /etc/passwd